JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_inspections_and_intentions.md

 <primary-label ref="2023.3"/>

-A [custom language plugin](custom_language_support.md) providing many inspections (>100) can register the default [`PsiElementVisitor`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiElementVisitor.java) for its language in `com.intellij.inspection.basicVisitor` extension point to optimize processing.
+A [custom language plugin](custom_language_support.md) providing many inspections (>100) can register the default [`PsiElementVisitor`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiElementVisitor.java) for its language in <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.inspection.basicVisitor"/></include> to optimize processing.

 ## Intentions

 The code intentions for custom languages also use the standard API for intentions.
-The intention classes need to implement the [`IntentionAction`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/intention/IntentionAction.java) interface and are registered using the `com.intellij.intentionAction` extension point.
+The intention classes need to implement the [`IntentionAction`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/intention/IntentionAction.java) interface and are registered using the <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.intentionAction"/></include>.

 **Examples:**
 - [Code Intentions Tutorial](code_intentions.md)